kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 This lab assumes the installation and use of `podman` or Docker Desktop to run the lab.
 Choose one or the other.

 The image is about 20GB.
-If you plan to run this in a classroom setting, consider performing the post-installation steps beforehand which includes downloading the image.
+If you plan to run this in a classroom setting, perform the installation steps beforehand which includes downloading the image.

 ### Installing podman